COVID Return to Play Frequently Asked Questions

 For the remote grounds/shared grounds where there is no pavillion - the home team is to have a QR code sheet available for all players to check in on arrival.

 Juniors will all be one day games with no change to the format from last season

 All grades will be one day games

-The top 4 grades will play a 15 week competition followed by finals.
+The top 4 grades will play a 14 week competition followed by finals.
 The top 4 grades commence play at 12:45pm

 Div 1 and Div 2 Finals format remain unchanged and that includes Qualifying/elimination Finals, Preliminary and Grand Finals

 Sundays on Finals weekends will be reserve days should bad weather interrupt finals matches

 All other grades will be played as the 35 over split innings 1 day format.
 The B1 format will not be played this season.